jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) any person whose name lawfully appears on the main roll or any supplementary roll for the district and who is qualified to be registered as an elector of the district:
   (b) any person—
-    (i) who is qualified to be registered as an elector of the district; and (ii) who is registered as an elector of the district as a result of having applied for registration as an elector of the district before polling day:
+    (i) who is qualified to be registered as an elector of the district; and (ii) who is registered as an elector of the district as a result of having applied for registration as an elector of the district before the close of registration:
-  (c) any person who is qualified to be registered as an elector of the district, and was at the time of the last preceding election duly registered as an elector of the district or, where a change of boundaries has intervened, of some other district in which his or her then place of residence within the first-mentioned district was then situated:
+  (c) any person who is qualified to be registered as an elector of the district and was at the time of the last preceding election—
+    (i) registered as an elector of that district (district A); or (ii) registered as an elector of some other district in which the elector’s place of residence at the time of the last preceding election was situated if, because of a subsequent change of boundaries, that place of residence is now within district A:
-  (d) any person—
+  (d) any person who—
-    (i) who is qualified to be registered as an elector of the district; and (ii) who is registered as an elector of the district as a result of having applied, since the last preceding election and before polling day, for registration as an elector of the district or, where a change of boundaries has intervened, of some other district in which that person’s then place of residence within the first-mentioned district was then situated:
+    (i) is qualified to be registered as an elector of the district (district A); and (ii) has been registered as an elector of district A as a result of having applied, since the last preceding election and before the close of registration,—
+      (A) for registration as an elector of district A; or (B) for registration as an elector of some other district in which the elector’s place of residence at the time of the last preceding election was situated if, because of a subsequent change of boundaries, that place of residence is now within district A:
   (e) any person who is qualified to be registered as an elector of the district pursuant to section 74 and who resides on Campbell Island or Raoul Island or has resided on either of those Islands at any time in the 1 month before polling day:
-  (f) any member of the Defence Force who is outside New Zealand, if he or she is or will be of or over the age of 18 years on polling day, and his or her place of residence immediately before he or she last left New Zealand is within the district:
+  (f) any member of the Defence Force who is outside New Zealand, if he or she is or will be of or over the age of 18 years on polling day, and his or her place of residence immediately before he or she last left New Zealand is within the district.
-  (g) any person present in New Zealand who—
-    (i) is qualified to be registered as an elector of the district; and (ii) applies, on polling day, for registration as an elector of the district.
+  (g)

 ### 61 Special voters
 (1) A person who is qualified to vote at any election in any district may vote as a special voter if—